-Next, fit your home gym with a screen, a DVD player and a stereo system.
+Next, fit your home gym with a screen, a DVD player, and a stereo system.
 Not only do these devices make the gym modern, but they can also be used to stream workout videos.
-Playing music when exercising has been scientifically proven to help you stay in pace and get you in the right zone.
+Playing music when exercising has been scientifically proven to help you stay on pace and get you in the right zone.

 Buy Equipment For Your Home Gym

 The next step involves buying and setting up equipment.
 However, before you run out to buy superfluous and unnecessary equipment, you should take a minute to budget.